 ENVIRONMENTAL SCIENCE INSTITUTE AT THE UNIVERSITY OF TEXAS AT AUSTIN

-The Environmental Science Institute (ESI) of the University of Texas at Austin will host Research Experience for Undergraduates (REU) on sustainable urban systems titled “Inclusive Student Training in Rapidly Urbanizing Climate-sensitive Terrains (InSTRUCT)” during the summer of 2022 for undergraduates interested in environmental science research.
+The Environmental Science Institute (ESI) of the University of Texas at Austin will host a National Science Foundation Research Experience for Undergraduates (REU) on sustainable urban systems titled “Inclusive Student Training in Rapidly Urbanizing Climate-sensitive Terrains (InSTRUCT)” during the summer of 2022 for undergraduates interested in environmental science research.
 There will be an informational session on January 13, 2022 at 11am CST.
 Register for the session here.

-WHY CONDUCT RESEARCH ON URBAN WATERSHED EVOLUTION IN AUSTIN, TEXAS?
+WHY CONDUCT RESEARCH ON SUSTAINABLE URBAN SYSTEMS IN AUSTIN, TEXAS?

 WHY STUDY AT THE UNIVERSITY OF TEXAS AT AUSTIN?

 UT Austin is home to top faculty and researchers in the area of global change research, and ESI brings together UT researchers from a variety of disciplines to build connections between scientific and policy fields related to the environment in the area of Global Change, thereby giving program participants a broad perspective on the state of climate change science and impacts.
 This also means that undergraduates in the program conduct environmental research that cuts across disciplinary boundaries and participants are encouraged to tackle these multidimensional environmental issues with this unique, interdisciplinary perspective.
 ESI’s summer research program offers: (1) an engaging research experience, (2) the excitement of scientific inquiry, (3) professional development opportunities, (4) research communication workshops and symposia, and (5) an expanded perspective on graduate school and a career in science.